seisman/academic-homepage/content/home/about.md

-He is passionate about contributing to a further understanding of structure of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Collaspe) and numerical simulations of seismic wavefield propagation.
+He is passionate about contributing to a further understanding of structure of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Explosions, Collaspe) and numerical simulations of seismic wavefield propagation.
 He is working on the study of
 [fine-scale structure of the Earth's inner core boundary]({{< ref "project/inner-core-boundary.md" >}}).